z3r07h/Mr-R0B0T-s03-ARG/README.md

 **Emails** folder contains replies from all characters/email addresses seen in the show

-**License_Plates** folder contains results from car searches using the nyspcjis.net site and car number plates/taxi numbers seen in the show
+**License_Plates** folder contains results from car searches using the nyspcjis.net site and car number plates/taxi numbers seen in the show - Lots of Taxis appear all over the place.
+One leads to an easter egg about song entitled "Taxi" so this seems like quite a good thing to keep an eye on.

 The list of Ecorp employees will be updated as more and more employees are identified in each episod